The best snorkeling in Antigua

-You can visit the island on your own, charter a boat, or book a guided snorkeling ecotour.
+You can visit the island on your own, charter a boat, or book a snorkeling ecotour.
 If you have time, hike some of the island’s trails to take in the lush tropical vegetation and gorgeous views of the Atlantic.

 Galleon Beach and English Harbour

 This gorgeous stretch of coastline is one of the best snorkeling beaches in Antigua.
 The harbor’s calm waters make this site ideal for beginners and families with children, but experienced snorkelers will also have plenty to explore and enjoy.

 There are several shallow shipwrecks, a small coral reef around 75 feet from shore, and unique rock formations known as the Pillars of Hercules.
 The area is popular among snorkelers and scuba divers and is an excellent place to view sea turtles, stingrays, and tropical fish.

 Galleon Beach is located within Nelson’s Dockyard National Park and is a perfect destination for snorkelers who enjoy hiking and walking.
 After snorkeling, you can explore the area on foot via the Jones Valley Trail and Carpenters Rock Trail, or check out the Middle Ground Trail across the harbor.

 Points of interest include Shirley Heights Lookout and the ruins of Fort Charlotte.
 Shirley Heights is a restored gun battery and military lookout known for its parties on Sundays, but it is worth visiting any day of the week.
 Those who make the trek up will experience one of the best views in all of Antigua.